buildtimetrend/python-lib/README.md

 which will analyse the logfile with timestamps and print out the results.
 The `analyse.sh` script will calculate the duration between the timestamps and add those to a file with the analysed data of previous builds.
-When the analysis script encounters the `end` timestamp, it will stop analysing the timestamp file.
+When the analysis script encounters the `end` timestamp, it will stop analysing the timestamp file and return the duration of the build stages.
+Possible event names ending the analysis are : `end`, `done`, `finished` or `completed`.

 When Keen.io is enabled, the data will be sent to your Keen.io project for analysis.